AqwamCreates/DataPredict-Neural/docs/Tutorials/SavingAndLoadingModelWeights.md

 # Saving And Loading Model Weights

 DataPredict Neural provides the ability to save and load weights from trained models.
-The only requirement is that the model must be a part of BaseWeightBlock class.

-# Saving
+There are two ways to access these weights.

+* Function Blocks That Are Part Of BaseWeightBlock class.

+* Containers

+## Saving And Loading Weights From BaseWeightBlock Classes

 In order to save the weights, we first need to call the getWeightTensor() function on one of our weight blocks.